reach-for-the-skies/ML_TASK2-MAIN/ML_Task2-main/Investigation.md

 ## Introduction
 This experiment will test the effect of different activation functions on a machine learnig model.
 The functions will be tested on a machine learning model that is learning how to drive around a track with 5 inputs.
 The functions that will be tested are the sigmoid, Rectified Linear Unit (ReLU), Hyperbolic Tangent (Tanh), clamped.
 The average fitness of generations 3, 5, 10, 20 30, 40, 50 will be recorded.
 This will asses the best function for this application.

+### Independent variable
+For this experiment the independent variable is the activation function.
+This experiment uses the sigmoid function, rectified linear unit function, hyperbolic tangent function, and the clamped function.
+These functions are shown below.

 >Sigmoid

 ![sigmoid](assets/Sigmoid.webp)